Agenda and minutes

 Resolved – That the report be noted.

 Councillor Les Rowlands declared a pecuniary interest in this item by virtue of his membership of Merseytravel.
-He left the meeting room whilst the matter was debated.
+He left the meeting room whilst the matter was debated. |

 Additional documents:

-The Assistant Director: Finance and Section 151 Officer introduced the report of the Head of Procurement that informed the Committee of the range, and number of, contracts awarded which had been subject to Contracts Procedure Rules (“CPRs”) Rule12 Extension/Variation; Rule 11 Waiving the Rules, as required under the CPRs.
+Minutes: The Assistant Director: Finance and Section 151 Officer introduced the report of the Head of Procurement that informed the Committee of the range, and number of, contracts awarded which had been subject to Contracts Procedure Rules (“CPRs”) Rule12 Extension/Variation; Rule 11 Waiving the Rules, as required under the CPRs.

 The report appendix detailed the contracts subject to the Extension/Variation or Waiver rules for the period 1 April 2016 to 31 March 2017 that under Contracts Procedure Rule 16 were required to be reported to Audit and Risk Management Committee:-:

-b) A variation or extension to a contract approved by the Assistant Director of Finance (S151 Officer) and by others as per the Appendix.
+a) A contract is awarded the total value of which exceeds £500,000. b) A variation or extension to a contract approved by the Assistant Director of Finance (S151 Officer) and by others as per the Appendix. c) A waiver or breach of the Contract Procedure Rules in relation to a contract which exceeds £50,000 in value.

 The Assistant Director: Finance and Section 151 Officer informed that 142 Procedure Rules Approval Documents (PRADs) had been actioned during the year, with 69 exceptions to the CPRs having been approved.
 The remaining PRADs as detailed in the report appendix were as follows: